 The most common language spoken in Cascadia is English.
 Other important languages spoken here include Italian and Navajo.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But Ä¢¹½ÊÓÆµ's analysis revealed that households in the neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But Ä¢¹½ÊÓÆµ's exclusive analysis shows that the neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles. Ä¢¹½ÊÓÆµ's Analysis reveals that 42.5% of the households here have four, five, or more cars.
 That is more cars per household than in 98.8% of the neighborhoods in the nation.

 Did you know that the neighborhood has more Danish and Scottish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 3.2% of this neighborhood's residents have Danish ancestry and 5.1% have Scottish ancestry.